 GeneCards Summary for SVIL Gene

 SVIL (Supervillin) is a Protein Coding gene.
-Diseases associated with SVIL include Androgenic Alopecia.
 Among its related pathways are Coregulation of Androgen receptor activity.
-GO annotations related to this gene include actin binding and actin filament binding.
-An important paralog of this gene is VIL1.
+Gene Ontology (GO) annotations related to this gene include actin binding and actin filament binding.
+An important paralog of this gene is AVIL.

 [Isoform 1]: Forms a high-affinity link between the actin cytoskeleton and the membrane.
 Is among the first costameric proteins to assemble during myogenesis and it contributes to myogenic membrane structure and differentiation (PubMed:12711699).
 Appears to be involved in myosin II assembly.
 May modulate myosin II regulation through MLCK during cell spreading, an initial step in cell migration.
 May play a role in invadopodial function (PubMed:19109420).

 [Isoform 2]: May be involved in modulation of focal adhesions.
 Supervillin-mediated down-regulation of focal adhesions involves binding to TRIP6.
 Plays a role in cytokinesis through KIF14 interaction (By similarity).